vel-bharathi/Self-Upgrade/README.md

 # Data-Structure
-Repository to maintain the data structures that I learan
+Repository to maintain the data structures that I learn.